 The family had missed the opening, but it was noted that the announcement of it being a work of fiction was made four times throughout its hourlong broadcast.

 Elsewhere, in Concrete, Washington, the coincidental timing of a power failure that turned off the street lights added to the surrealistic events unfolding on the radio and provided further proof, at least to the mind’s untethered fears, that the end was near–

 Just as an announcer was “choked off” by “poisonous gas” in what he had just said might be “the last broadcast ever made” the lights in Concrete failed.

 They called friends on the telephone until all lines were clogged.
 They shouted from house to house.
 The more they talked the more excited they became.
 Others who had not listened to the program became alarmed.
 Hysteria swept over the more excitable of the thousand or more residents.

 One man bolted from his home, grabbed a small child by the arm and headed into the adjacent pine forests.
 Others prepared hastily to “flee to the hills” in the belief the invasion already had reached across the continent from New York.

-It was only about the time the news of the events being a dramatic play was making its rounds did the problem at a nearby power substation get resolved.
+It was only when the news of the events being a dramatic play was making its rounds that the problem at a nearby power substation got resolved.

 In San Francisco, telephone operators reported they were virtually swamped with requests for cross-continent telephone connections with New York and New Jersey.
 One puzzled elderly lady was informed that the report was only a drama and cheerfully remarked, “Well, if it doesn’t do anything else, it made a lot of people pray tonight.”